hpc-carpentry/tuning_lammps/_episodes/02-benchmark-and-scaling.md

 ## Case study: Benchmarking

 By now you already got some understanding about how benchmarking enables you to compare the peformance of your computing system with some 'standard' systems, and thus it helps you to know whether a further fine tuning of your job is required or not.
 As a first exercise, we will start with the simplest Lennard-Jones (LJ) system as provided in the 'bench' directory of the latest LAMMPS distribution.
 Following this, you will be given another example and you will follow the same set of excercises and compare your results with some 'known' benchmark.

+> ## Can you list bare minimum files that you need to schedule a LAMMPS job in a HPC?
+>
+> > ## Solution
+> > For running a LAMMPS job, we must need an input file, empirical potential file (optional), and a data file (optional).
+We need these optional files only when the empirical potential model parameters and the molecular coordinates are not defined within the LAMMPS input file.
+In addition, for submitting a LAMMPS job to a HPC queue, we need a batch file.
+In general, each HPC uses a queing system to manage all the jobs.
+Two such popular ones are PBS and Slurm.
+{: .challenge}

 The input file for the LJ-system is given below:
 ```
 {% include /snippets/ep02/in.lj %}
 ```
 {: .Input}
+Now, we'll run this job using 1 and 4 processors.

 Before prceeding further, though we assume here that you already know how to run a LAMMPS job in a HPC, let us have a quick recap on how to submit a LAMMPS job in a HPC and understand the output files.